stefdasca/statement-translator/Kilonova/1400-1499/Processed_1483.md

 Considering that the robot moves on the board, it stops **only** in the following situations:

 * The robot enters an empty cell located on the first or last row, or the first or last column, in which case if it maintained the current movement direction it would leave the board.
-* The robot enters a “signal cell” of a blocking pair and will stop in the other cell of the pair.
+* The robot enters a “signal cell� of a blocking pair and will stop in the other cell of the pair.

 ~[figura23.png|align=right]
 For example, in $Figure \\ 2$, the robot reaches the empty cell $(3, 5)$ where it stops.
 In $Figure \\ 3$, the robot will stop in cell $(4, 1)$ because if it changed direction to East, it would return to the last visited signal cell, $(4, 3)$.